 What is Critter Camp About?

 This three-day class gives animal lovers an inside look at the entire farm operation.
-Critter Campers learn how to feed and care for all the birds and animals.
-We may clean a pen, milk a goat, care for a horse, eat lunch in the hayloft, give someone a bath.
-You will enjoy many experiences with the animals at a real farm while learning about agriculture.
-Critter Camp is about building relationships with new friends who love animals too!
+Critter Campers learn how to feed all the birds and animals.
+You'll learn about each species, the special care they require and their behaviors.
+We milk goats, eat lunch in the hayloft, give a bath and learn about grooming.
+You will enjoy many experiences with the animals while learning about farming and agriculture.

 When you take the class:

 Bring a sack lunch and beverage; a morning snack is provided.
+Friday lunches will be provided by our sponsor, Boar's Head, giving us a taste of locally grown products!
 Dress for the weather, wear older shoes, you should bring your own water bottle.
 NO open toe or sandals!
 Classes are held rain or shine.